Getting Social with Students

 Building Student Centered Blended Learning Environments

 The latest statistics out of the U.S. show that 80% of college freshmen will take at least one online course.
 Most of these classes will be in the form of a “blended classroom” meaning that time will be spent both in a traditional classroom and online.
 This institute will focus on creating a blended classroom for learning.
-We will discuss tools such as Moodle, blogs, wikis, podcast and videos.
-We will also discuss how pedagogy changes within a blended classroom environment and how true student-centered learning is created with technology.
-As part of this institute, we will look at ways to manage your virtual classroom and create a plan on how you can incorporate it into your everyday teaching and make it just what you do.
+We will discuss how pedagogy changes within a blended classroom environment and how true student-centered learning is created with technology.
+As part of this workshop, we will look at ways to manage your virtual classroom and create a plan on how you can incorporate it into your every day teaching and make it just what you do.
 Teaching in a blended classroom is not about knowing technology, it is about having a mind set of allowing students to take control of the content and helping them to make meaning and create knowledge from it in multiple forms, styles, and media.

 The Changing Nature of Communication

 Being a leader in the 21st Century means going beyond e-mail and newsletters into the new digital world of communicating with parents and students.
 Understanding that society today wants information in short and more frequent bursts is the first step in utilizing tools that allow you to communicate using the new web.
 This presentation demonstrates and discusses the different ways schools and school leaders can harness the power of the Internet to communicate with their school communities.

 Beyond E-mail: Communication with Your Web Community (Admin)

 From Friday Folders to Friday e-mails, the way we communicate with our school community is changing.
 But where do we go now from e-mail and how can we utilize the power of social web tools, such as Facebook/Twitter/Instagram, to create communities that engage and support our schools?
 This session will share ways to harness these web tools to reach out to your school community and create authentic and open communications within them.